chandanreddy10/chandanreddy10/README.md

 <h2> Machine Learning enthusiast working in NLP and Computer Vision.
-I enjoy building smart systems, solving tough problems, and learning new things every day </h2>
+I enjoy building smart systems, solving tough problems, and learning new things every day. </h2>
 <!--
 **chandanreddy10/chandanreddy10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.